Logos, Word

 Peng Kuo-Wei adds this perspective (in Noss / Houser, p.
 885): “The Chinese term chosen for logos is not hua (‘word’ or ‘utterance’) but dao from which the term ‘Taoism’ is derived and which can denote a general principle, a way (concrete or abstract), or reason.
 Thus, Chinese readers can understand that the dao of God is not just words spoken by God, but it constitutes the guiding salvific principle underlying the whole biblical account, including his action in history and teaching and action of Jesus whom he sent.
 Jesus is the dao of God because his ministry, death and resurrection comprises the fulfillment and realization of God’s theological and ethical principles for humanity.”

-For another use of dao in the Chinese Bible, see the Way).
+For another use of dao in the Chinese Bible, see the Way.

 The English translation by Sarah Ruden (2021) uses true account in John 1.
 She explains (p. lxiii): “Logos can mean merely ‘statement’ or ‘speech,’ but it also has lofty philosophical uses, especially in the opening of the Book of John, where it is probably connected to the Stoic conception of the divine reasoning posited to pervade the universe.
 The essential connotation here is not language but the lasting, indisputable, and morally cogent truth of numbers, as displayed in correct financial accounting: this is the most basic sense of logos.”
+(For other uncommon English translations, see Translation commentary on John 1:1.

 Famously, Goethe also had Faust ponder the translation of Logos into German in the first part of the play of the same name (publ.
 1808).
 The German original is followed by the English translation of Walter Kaufmann (publ.
 1963) (click or tap here to read more):